 Owing to his success as president, he stood for elections to the Shikaripura town municipality.
 He was elected to the post of President of the Jana Sangha at Shikaripura.
 He was also elected as the President of the Shikaripura town municipality.

 Like many other politicians, he was arrested during the period of Emergency in India.
-In 1980, the enthusiasm and political ambition was recognized as he was made the president of the Bharatiya Janata Party unit in Shikaripura.
+In 1980, the enthusiasm and political ambition were recognized as he was made the president of the Bharatiya Janata Party unit in Shikaripura.
 In 1985 he was the President of the Shimoga unit of Bharatiya Janata Party.
-From there his President ship sailed to Karnataka.
+From there, his Presidentship sailed to Karnataka.
 In 1988 he was the President of the Bharatiya Janata Party Karnataka.

 After the 1994 State Assembly elections, he was nominated for the post of leader of opposition in the Karnataka Legislative Assembly.
 He was re-elected to the same post after the elections of 2004 when Dharam Singh was the Chief Minister of Karnataka.

-When Kumaraswamy refused to hold up his end of the bargain, Bharatiya Janata Party withdrew their support and a lot of ministers resigned from their posts.
+In 2007, when Kumaraswamy refused to hold up his end of the bargain, Bharatiya Janata Party withdrew their support and a lot of ministers resigned from their posts.
 The differences between the parties invoked the President’s rule in the state.
-Resolving their differences, Kumaraswamy stepped aside as per the original plan and BSY stepped up to the role of Chief Minister of Karnataka.
+Resolving their differences, Kumaraswamy stepped aside as per the original plan and BSY stepped up to the role of the 19th Chief Minister of Karnataka.
 The government dissolved a mere five days after he was sworn in owing to differences in the parties again.

 In the 2008 Karnataka elections, B. S. Yeddyurappa contested from Shikaripura and won the elections fair and square against a worthy opponent who was backed by Janata Dal Secular and Congress.
 This was a resplendent win for BJP, a win that was written in the pages of history.

 Through his role as Chief Minister, Yeddyurappa paved the way for friendly relations with neighboring states.
 He sought to eliminate differences and initiated dialogue between states.
 He was through his tenure dedicated to putting the spotlight on Kannada and the life and culture of Kannada through the ages.
 Developmental advances were initiated during his tenure through schemes like global investors meet in 2011.

-His role as Chief Minister was however not free of scams, allegations and scandals.
-Through the allegations that he had misused power to secure prime real estate in Bangalore, Yeddyurappa kept his cool.
+His role as Chief Minister was however not free of scams, allegations, and scandals.
+Through the allegations that he had misused power to secure prime real estate in Bangalore, BSY kept his cool.
 He publicly declared his assets, a move that was not all in his favor as it showed a 500% jump since his pre-Chief Minister days.
-The allegations and rumors pressured Bharatiya Janata Party to set rules straight and Yeddyurappa was forced to resign from his post as Chief Minister in July 2011.
+The allegations and rumors pressured Bharatiya Janata Party to set rules straight and he was forced to resign from his post as Chief Minister in July 2011.
 After a detailed investigation, in October 2016, the special CBI court in Bengaluru acquitted B.S.Y of all charges.